Heat Pump FAQs

 When does the equipment arrive?

 We'll normally aim to have equipment delivered to your home on the first day of your installation.
-Sometime we need to have some equipment delivered ahead of that - but we'll agree that with you before anything turns up on your doorstep!
+Sometimes we need to have some equipment delivered ahead of that, but we'll agree that with you before anything turns up on your doorstep!

 Does someone need to be at home for the full installation?